Squareheron942/quicklime/docs/sceneformat.md

 - Name maps to a corresponding class
 - Use square brackets to specify scripts and components
 - Spaces, newlines and tabs will be ignored
+- Name is case sensitive, and cannot include square brackets, curly brackets, or commas

 ## Data sections: